 It has been declared a select agent by both the U.S. Department of Health and Human Services and the U.S. Department of Agriculture, and is considered a biosafety level 3 pathogen.

-Coccidioides PCR detects Coccidioides immitis/posadasii with higher specificity and sensitivity than the universal fungal PCR.
+Coccidioides PCR detects Coccidioides immitis/posadasii with higher specificity and sensitivity than the broad-range fungal PCR.
 The analytical sensitivity is 1 genome per PCR reaction.

 David J. DiCaudo Coccidioidomycosis: A review and update J Am Acad Dermatol 2006;55:929-42